avbni/ImageEditor/README.md

 # ImageEditor
+Simple Python Image Editor

-Helps you change contrast, blue , x y z axis of an image.
-You can save the same on your computer.
+Helps you change contrast and blur with the help of slider , Can flip image on x and y axis.
+Enables you to use various filters such as Emboss and Contour.You can save the same on your computer.